spenserblack/gh-md-tag/README.md

 Forked from [git-release](https://github.com/spenserblack/git-release)
 to be a `gh` extension.

+## :warning: Archived

+To permit Markdown (`# header`), this would change the comment character, call git tag, then reverse the comment character.
+This worked, but one can just call `git tag --cleanup=verbatim` to include lines that start with `#`.
+Because a solution already exists, this isn't that useful, so I'm archiving it.

 ## Motivation

 I like to write release notes in an annotated tag message.